BootManager Scripting Documentation

 will display a widget with the specified title and description (the description is displayed in the scroll bar), and will set the variable MY_CHOICE to "0", "1", or "2" depending of the user choice.

-INT : to set a variable with a number
+To set a variable with a number

 ADDWIDGET "INT" "Title" Description" "MY_NUMBER" "0" "99" 1